Reasonable Make-up Work and Extensions for Medically Related Absences

 - When able, contact instructors to inform them of the absence and their expected date of return to class.

 - If not able to contact instructors, students or designated individuals should contact the Division of Academic and Student Affairs (DASA) (Park Shops, 919-515-3037).
+Division of Academic and Student Affairs will contact instructors regarding the absence.

 - When able, contact the instructor immediately to discuss the possibility of making up the missed work.